dumbbell/rabbitmq-website/docs/other/shovel-static.md

       <td>publish_fields</td>
       <td>
           <p>
-            This optional key is similar to <code>publish_properties</code> but controls the publishing settings instead of message properties that are accessible to consumers.
+            This optional key is similar to `publish_properties` but controls the publishing settings instead of message properties that are accessible to consumers.
 It takes the form of
           </p>
 ```erlang